C.D. Guadalajara: Spanish Project (2022–2025)

-After weeks of rumors regarding whom would be Guadalajara’s next manager, Chivas seemingly agreed personal terms with Domenec Torrent.
+After weeks of rumors regarding whom would be Guadalajara's next manager, on 13 May, Chivas seemingly agreed personal terms with Domenec Torrent.
 Just days before the contract was officially signed and announced, the deal fell through further fueling speculation regarding the next manager.

-Finally, on May 26, 2025, Guadalajara announced Argentine manager Gabriel Milito.
+Finally, on 26 May, Guadalajara announced Argentine manager Gabriel Milito.
 With him came new signings: Richard Ledezma, Diego Campillo, Efraín Álvarez, and Bryan González.